Engaging with your executive sponsor

 Identify an executive sponsor who is invested in the value of data

-Ideally, your sponsor should be fully invested in the value of machine data and the potential it has to transform your business, such as informing strategic and competitive decisions, optimizing IT infrastructure, and securing your data infrastructure against cyber threats and malware.
+Ideally, your sponsor should be fully invested in the value of machine data and the potential it has to transform your business.
+Look for a sponsor who values the use of data in informing strategic and competitive decisions, optimizing IT infrastructure, and securing your infrastructure against cyber threats and malware.

 Identify a sponsor whose objectives depend on the success of your Splunk implementation